emberjs/rfcs/text/0986-unify-ember-and-glimmer.md

 ## How we teach this

 This RFC is for internal restructuring of our code, and nothing needs to be changed in the guides or learning materials.
-However, there will be some education needed for folks working within these repos -- in particular, around
+However, there will be some education needed for folks working within these repos -- in particular, around monorepo management, dependent builds, etc.
-> What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Ember patterns, or as a wholly new one?

-> Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
-Does it change how Ember is taught to new users at any level?

-> How should this feature be introduced and taught to existing Ember users?

 ## Drawbacks

-> Why should we *not* do this?
-Please consider the impact on teaching Ember, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.

-> There are tradeoffs to choosing any path, please attempt to identify them here.
+Monorepos do require some in-repo infra, but all our repos already have a bunch of custom infra already.
+The goal would be to use the least amount of custom stuff as possible.

 ## Alternatives

-> What other designs have been considered?
-What is the impact of not doing this?

-> This section could also include prior art, that is, how other frameworks in the same domain have solved this problem.

 ## Unresolved questions

-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?